Subtitle: How Studying Healthcare’s Contracting Models Changed the Way I Buy Ads

 Again, they have all the same data I do. - Or because they’re not confident in their ability to deliver adequate results?

-For Agencies of Record that own the full delivery cycle, it's all in your hands! - Or because potential clients are too small to capture meaningful revenue from risk-based arrangements?
+Valid for agencies that don’t handle implementation and aren’t given full implementation control.
+But for Agencies of Record that own the full delivery cycle, it's all in your hands! - Or because potential clients are too small to capture meaningful revenue from risk-based arrangements?

 Fair concern, but an engine for turning $1 into $2 is limited only by CPG production and fulfillment limits.
+Prove the model and growth is unlimited. - Or is it because there is risk that a client won't actually get results?

 If anything, performance agencies have more data and ability to tie payment to outcomes than healthcare organizations, but they routinely don't.

-Unlimited Upside Model:
+- The Unlimited Upside Model

 This structure aligns incentives perfectly: